benomahony/NASA-LSP/README.md

 Detects unbounded `while True` loops that violate the fixed upper bound requirement.

+### Rule 4: No functions longer than 60 linre

+NASA04: No function longer that 60 lines

 ### Rule 5: Assertion Density

 **NASA05: Assertion Count**